jasononeil/jasononeil.au/apps/email-list/README.md

   - The system utilizes a MySQL database (shared with the WordPress instance) to manage subscriber information, preferences, and records of sent emails.
 - **WordPress REST API Communication:**
   - A dedicated module handles communication with the WordPress REST API, ensuring blog post content, metadata, and media are fetched and transformed appropriately for email.
-- **Handlebars Templating Engine:**
+- **Plain JS template strings:**
-  - Handlebars is used for dynamic email content generation, allowing customizable and maintainable email templates.
+  - We don't need handlebars or any other templating library for this basic use case.
 - **SendGrid Email Delivery:**
   - Email sending is powered by Twilio SendGrid, because email sender reputations are hard.